KAUSTUBH8282/spring_boot_to_do_list_app/README.md

 npm start

 #The frontend Server will be available at this ip address on localHost
-The backend server should start, and by default, it will be accessible at http://localhost:3000
+The Frontend server should start, and by default, it will be accessible at http://localhost:3000